Improv makes an impact at the National Arts Centre

 The 2019 Canadian Improv Games Series is streaming now on CBC Gem.

 Canada's biggest high school improv tournament is happening this week at the National Arts Centre in Ottawa.
 It's known as the Canadian Improv Games (CIG for short) and this year marks the 42nd season of the theatre festival.

-From April 1-4, improv teams from high schools across Canada perform on the renowned National Arts Centre stage in different improv games.
+During the first week of April, improv teams from high schools across Canada perform on the renowned National Arts Centre stage in different improv games.
 These games are otherwise known as "events" that test the participant's ability to think on their feet and collaborate under pressure.

 For these theatre kids, the national CIGs are a pretty big deal.
 Each team performing in Ottawa successfully competed in regional division competitions or won the online tournament to qualify for the nationals.
 And although it's a competition with scores, judges and referees, the lighthearted spirit of play and teamwork remains at the heart of the festival.